Spixmaster/tools/CONTRIBUTING.md

 ## 5. Libraries
 ### 5.1.
 Rapidjson (C++)
-1. "IsObject()" checks whether the passed string is a JSON object and "IsArray()" checks whether it is a JSON array.
+1. "doc.IsObject()" checks whether the passed string is a JSON object and "doc.IsArray()" checks whether it is a JSON array.
 2. "doc.HasMember()" and so on assert that doc is an object.
 The function even crashes if it is called on a json array.
 3. If member of JSON object is accessed which does not exist, the programme crashes.
 4. Parsing is allowed even if the provided string is not JSON at all.
-5. To get the array size call ".GetArray().Size".
+5. To get the array size call "doc.GetArray().Size()".

 #### 5.1.1.
 Example
 ```cpp